RECOGNITION OF PRIOR LEARNING

-People develop skills in a variety of ways including via informal on the job training, non-recognised training, work and life experience.
+People develop skills in a variety of ways including informal, on-the-job training, non-recognised training, work and life experience.
 Skills developed in one industry may also transfer to other industries.

-The process of skills recognition is designed to enable people to match their existing skills against the national training package.
+The process of skills recognition is designed to enable fitness professionals to match their existing skills against the National Sports, Fitness and Recreation Training Package.
 This may also allow them to gain credit for these skills that can lead to a nationally recognised qualification.

 The process of recognition is often called Recognition of Prior Learning (RPL) or Recognition of Current Competency (RCC).
 Skills recognition should be made available to anyone enrolling in a qualification.